smurfix/calibre-rest/README.md

 ### Disclaimer

-- calibre-rest is in pre-alpha and subject to bugs and breaking changes.
+- calibre-rest is alpha code and subject to bugs and breaking changes.
 Please use it at your own risk.
-- This project has been tested on `amd64` Linux systems with Calibre 6.21 only.
+- This code has been tested on `amd64` Linux systems with Calibre 8.5.0.
 - Contributions for testing and support on other OS platforms and Calibre versions are greatly welcome.